CharltonC/chrome-css-selector-capture/ref/test-report.md

       ✓ should be invalid if target tag name is "shl-app-shell" ✓ should be valid if target is none of the above get overlay data
+      get overlay data for target element
         ✓ should get overlay data for an element
-      ✓ should get overlay data for an element when its width/height is less than minimum allowed (4px) ✓ should get overlay data for a collection of non-hidden elements (viewport data not provided) ✓ should get overlay data for a collection of hidden elements (viewport data not provided) ✓ should get overlay data for a collection of non-hidden/hidden elements (viewport data provided) get updated overlay data for matched elem
+        ✓ should get overlay data for an element when its width/height is less than minimum 4px ✓ should get overlay data for an element with 0 width/height ✓ should call viewport handle with viewport data if provided get overlay data for matched elements
+        ✓ should get overlay data for a collection of non-hidden elements ✓ should get overlay data for a collection of hidden elements ✓ should call viewport handle with viewport data if provided get updated overlay data for matched elem
-      ✓ should return updated state where isVisible is true if originally hidden but now visible ✓ should return updated state where isVisible and inVp are false if originally visible but now hidden ✓ should return unchanged state if originall visible & now still visible set return how the element should be aligned depending on its current offset position and window viewport ✓ should align with top and left
+      ✓ should return overlay data for visible elment ✓ should return overlay data for hidden elment set return how the element should be aligned depending on its current offset position and window viewport ✓ should align with top and left
       ✓ should align with top and right